-Our treatment team is co-directed by licensed clinical psychologist Alysha Thompson, PhD, and child and adolescent psychiatrist Shannon Simmons, MD.
-Additional team members may include a licensed clinical psychologist, therapists, a psychiatric nurse practitioner, a registered nurse, a family advocate/case manager, a parent partner, and psychiatry or psychology trainees (general psychiatry residents, child and adolescent psychiatry fellows or advanced practice fellows).
+Our treatment team includes licensed clinical psychologist, Casey McGinnis, PhD.
+Other team members may include therapists, a registered nurse, a family advocate/case manager, a parent partner, pediatric mental health specialists and psychiatry or psychology trainees (general psychiatry residents, child and adolescent psychiatry fellows or advanced practice fellows).

 In a crisis?

 If you, your child, family or friend needs help right away, call or text 988.
 Chat is another option.
 The 988 Suicide & Crisis Lifeline provides free and confidential support for people in distress, as well as prevention and crisis resources.
 The Lifeline is available 24 hours a day, 7 days a week in the United States.